 "There are typically non-breathable zones on all sides, the handles can be a strangulation hazard and once your baby can roll or pull up, there's a fall risk, especially if the basket is placed unsecured on a stand," says CHOICE head of household testing Kim Gilmour.

-Hazards: wicker bassinet and stand, dangling light bulb, picture.
-Credit: Honestly Designed Interiors
+Hazards: A wicker bassinet and stand, a picture and a dangling light bulb.
+Credit: Honestly Designed Interiors.

 Bassinets woven from natural plant materials such as rattan or cane are a favourite among online influencers, but they carry some risks, according to Gilmour.